 OSR works collaboratively with the Clinical Research Operations Office (CROO), the Medical Center Office responsible for assisting with start-up and administration of clinical studies.
 Click here for an overview of clinical trial agreement setup at GUMC.

 CROO, CRMO and OSR GUMC PACTS (Pre-award Clinicals Tracking) as a platform for submission, review and negotiation of industry-sponsored clinical trial agreements.
-Departmental personnel complete the GUMC electronic transmittal form in PACTS and upload the clinical trial protocol, budget and contract to initiate the process.
+Departmental personnel complete the GUMC electronic transmittal form in the GU PASS clinicals module and upload the clinical trial protocol, budget and contract to initiate the process.

-Federal clinical trial proposals and agreements with pass-through academic institutions for GUMC participation in clinical studies are prepared by RDS and routed in TRACS as sponsored research proposals.
+Federal clinical trial proposals and agreements with pass-through academic institutions for GUMC participation in clinical studies are prepared by RDS and routed in the GU PASS external proposals module as sponsored research proposals.

 **Note** A clinical trial agreement cannot be fully executed by OSR until an approved clinical trial budget is negotiated with the sponsor by CROO (BGRO) or CRMO (LCCC).
 A GMS spending account cannot be created until evidence of IRB approval is received and an internal budget is provided to manage the spending account.

 The Office of Regulatory Affairs (ORA) has established eRIC (Electronic Research and Information Compliance) for submission and approval of clinical trial protocols.
 Contact the Institutional Review Board (IRB) for additional details.

 **Note** Investigators are encouraged to seek IRB approval as early in the process as possible.
 OSR will not establish a spending account, which is required to begin enrollment, prior to receiving notification of IRB approval.